Where a school or college is transferred from one employer to another, the staff, pupils or students and the land and buildings transfer too.

 - Get your terms and conditions in writing!

-Your local secretary’s details can be found on your membership credential or at https://neu.org.uk/contact-us
+Your local secretary’s details can be found on the districts and branches pages.

 Your local secretary will either ask you to remain in contact with them or they will refer you to another colleague within the NEU.
 If your school or college is transferring to a multi-academy trust (MAT), your local secretary may share your contact details with an NEU colleague who has responsibility for the MAT.